 The Confidence of an Outfit

 Whether we realize it or not, many times what we wear can affect our demeanor.
 When I’m working from home, if I don’t make a point to get dressed for the day, I notice my mood slipping over time.
 When I dress well or feel good in what I’m wearing, I’m more confident and energized.
-Same goes for our kids.
+The same goes for our kids.

 Studies show clothing can affect your mood and boost confidence, and one expert goes as far as saying that certain clothes–including superhero shirts– can create more confidence in numerous situations.
 As a parent, if you’re looking for fun ways to help create confidence as your kid heads back to school or participates in an upcoming event, let them pick out new clothes or help them put together an outfit they feel good in.
 It could make all the difference.

 For daughters and sons alike, it can be difficult to let your kids dress themselves, but it can also be a positive lesson for them.
 Letting boys pick and pair what they wear may help them express their creative side in other areas.

 [tweetthis twitter_handles=”@homemadeexp”]” Letting boys pick and pair what they wear may help them express their creative side.”
 Find out how…[/tweetthis]

 It’s a major priority for so many parents to foster creativity, encourage independence, and make sure kids feel like they can express themselves freely.
 Although letting your kids pick out their own clothes may be slightly embarrassing for mom and dad, it’s actually a really simple and fun way to encourage thought process, autonomy, personal style, and of course, creativity.